What Hosanna! is doing to care for the community...

 These resources are available for you:

-Clay County COVID-19 Response and Reopening
+Clay County COVID-19 Data, Recommendations, and Resources

-The Missouri Department of Health and Senior Services also has a dedicated page about COVID-19.
+The Missouri Department of Health and Senior Services has a dedicated page about COVID-19.
 On that page are statistics about the virus in Missouri, a video update from the Department of Health and Human Services, information about a hotline, and more.

 The Department COVID-19 24-hour hotline is 877-435-8411.